Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 8. Develop your film

-Your film developing and fixing times will depend on what film you’ve shot on and the chemicals you’re using so refer to the manufacturer for guidance here.
+Your film developing and fixing times will depend on the type of film you’ve shot on and the chemicals you’re using: so refer to the manufacturer for guidance here.

 Image credit: Claire Gillo

 Once you have finished with the chemicals DO NOT pour them down the sink.
-The fixer especially is toxic to aquatic ecosystems and must be disposed of properly.
-Wear gloves at all times as the chemicals do smell and can be irritating on your skin.
+The fixer, especially, is toxic to aquatic life and must be disposed of properly.
+Wear gloves at all times as the chemicals are irritating to the skin and smell bad.

 9. Dry your negatives